IndieGames-CN/excel-to-scripts/README.md

 }
 ```

-where `srcePath` is the Excel directory and `destPath` is the export directory.
+Where `srcePath` is the Excel file directory and `destPath` is the data export directory.

 After launching the executable, perform the export process.